Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 4. Mortgage by Zillow

-If they have Private Mortgage Insurance (PMI) or anything like that, it's going to calculate that automatically, and share that.
-A lot of times buyers don't realize that they've got principal interest, taxes, insurance, and then potentially, PMI as well.
+If they have Private Mortgage Insurance (PMI) or anything like that, it’s going to calculate that automatically, and share that number.
+A lot of times a buyer doesn’t realize that they’ve got principal interest, taxes, insurance, and then potentially, PMI as well.

 Zillow puts that in there for you so that you don’t make a mistake.

 I use QuickBooks on my phone all the time.
-The quickbooks mobile app is how I'm able to do my bookkeeping so quickly each month.
-If I'm just sitting, waiting for coffee, or whatever, I can click over to QuickBooks and start categorizing transactions.
-This way, whenever the month rolls around, I don't need to do all the categorization at once.
+The QuickBooks mobile app is how I’m able to do my bookkeeping so quickly each month.
+No matter where I am if I have some free time I can just pull out my phone or iPad and click over to QuickBooks and start categorizing transactions.
+This way, whenever the month rolls around, I don’t need to do all the categorization at once.

 Plus, it gives you extra insight into your business at a glance.
 You can pick up your phone and see exactly where you stand on your income and expenses at any moment for the month, year, etc.

-It's a free app, although you do need to have a QuickBooks online subscription.
+It’s a free ios and android app, although you do need to have a QuickBooks online subscription.
 Subscriptions run between $20 to $70 a month.

 6. Your CRM App (I use kvCORE)